Exit problems for general draw-down times of spectrally negative L\'evy processes: Main results

 \begin{prop} For any $x<b$, we have

 \end{prop}

-\begin{rem} The resolvent density in (\ref{eqn:resolvent}) consists of two parts, where the second term degenerates if $X$ has sample paths of unbounded variation.
-One can further find that it is contributed by the time spent in $\mathcal{L}:=\{t>0, X_{t}=\bar{X}_{t}\}$ before $\tau_{b}^{+}\wedge\tau_{\xi}$, that is
+\begin{rem} The resolvent density in \eqref{eqn:resolvent} consists of two parts, where the second term degenerates if process $X$ has sample paths of unbounded variation.
+By further analysis, one can find that it is contributed by the total amount of time in